 You can top this cake with pretty much any frosting you want…

 …vanilla sheet cake with vanilla frosting

 …vanilla sheet cake with chocolate frosting

 …vanilla sheet cake with cream cheese frosting

 Of course, I highly recommend some sprinkles or even fresh fruit on top too.
-One of my favorite things about this cake is it really is blank canvas to tailor to any occasion, season, guest of honor, or "just because" excuse for cake!
+One of my favorite things about this recipe is that while it’s delicious on its own, it’s a great blank canvas to tailor to any occasion, season, guest of honor, or "just because" excuse for cake!

 I would recommend making your cake as close to service as possible.